nick125/related/README.md

 # Related for Atom
 Related is a port of the [sublime-related-files](https://github.com/fabiokr/sublime-related-files) plugin for Atom.

 Related provides a quick way to access files that are "related" to the file currently opened.
+For example, Related includes a set of patterns for switching between C/C++/Objective-C source and header files.

 ## What is a "related" file?
 The relationship between files is defined through a set of **patterns**.
 For example,